yarunluon/eald/README.md

 ## TODOs
 1. Add testing
 1. Write code to send emails with initial EA/LD slots
-1. Convert from Webpack to either Gulp or Make
 1. Split the files to make testing easier.
 Separate by pure and impure functions.

 ## Background